NavaraCloudServices/github-advanced-security-bootcamp/bootcamp/README.md

 - Enable Dependabot Alerts in the settings of your provided classroom repository
 - Check the Dependabot Alerts in the Security tab.
 - Open the 'marsdb' alert and notice that it is a Command Injection vulnerability.
 Notice that there is no fix available.
+ - Check the vulnerability details like CWE, CVE and Severity
 - Create a 'Dependabot rule' to dismiss the alert until a patch is available.
 Use ecosystem:npm as target for easyness
   - Note: If you can't create a rule, this is most likely because Advanced Security is not enabled on the repository.
 Enable it and try again.